 Primary legislation can generally be amended or repealed only by new primary legislation.
 There are, however, exceptions under which certain amendments and repeals may be made by statutory instrument – where they involve implementing EU obligations or a piece of legislative reform that reduces or eliminates regulatory burdens.

-Primary legislation comes into force in accordance with the commencement provisions set out in the Act or Measure.
-The Act or Measure may specify a particular date for coming into force.
+Primary legislation comes into force in accordance with the commencement provisions set out in the Act.
+The Act may specify a particular date for coming into force.
 This might be immediately on Royal Assent, on a specified date (generally at least two months after Royal Assent) or on a date to be specified by a Minister or department in a commencement order (statutory instrument).
 Different dates may be specified for different provisions within one Act.

 The coming into force date for any piece of secondary legislation will generally be specified in the instrument itself.
 Exceptionally, the commencement date may be made by publication of a notice in the official gazettes (the London or Belfast Gazette).